 As long as they’re drank in moderation (otherwise they might have a sugar overdose) they’re packed full of fruit goodness, vitamins and calcium, and even if your kids are dairy free there are still plenty of recipes to choose from!

 We’ve rounded up some easy smoothie recipes for kids that you can make at home (which is much cheaper than buying them from the store!)

-They’re perfect for kids of all ages from toddlers through to teenagers, and I bet dad would love to take one to work too!
+They’re perfect for kids of all ages including toddlers who won’t eat.
+I bet dad would love to take one to work too!

 Try a few of them out, see what you like and what you don’t like, and then if you’re feeling brave start switching up the ingredients and see if you can invent your own smoothie recipes!

 Let’s kick off this collection of smoothie recipes with some chocolate options, for the kids who run the other way when you offer them fruit.
 Because between you and me if it has chocolate in it you can pretend that the fruit isn’t there…

 1. Raspberry Banana Dark Chocolate Chip Sweetheart Smoothie – so much goodness packed into this delicious smoothie recipe, all wrapped up in a chocolatey flavour!

 2. Chocolate Peppermint Green Smoothie – if your child orders a milkshake every chance they get then this smoothie is the perfect choice for you, it’s so thick it will pass for a shake and they’ll be enjoying drinking it so much they won’t notice the hidden avocados, bananas or (shhh) baby spinach!